refi64/dmp2mml/README.md

 ## FAQ

-### I get `Wrong DMP file version, try re-saving it`
+### I get `Unsupported DMP version <VERSION>, try re-saving it`

-Several of DefleMask's own presets are saved in an old format (version 9) for which documentation isn't available yet.
-Although I may add support at some point in the future, at the moment you need to convert them to version 11.
-This is easily done by just opening the preset in DefleMask 0.12+ and re-saving it.
+dmp2mml supports .DMP files version 0, 9, and 11.
+If the file is a different verison, you can open the preset in a recent DefleMask version and re-save it, which should convert it to version 11.

 ## Links